 Students wishing to specialize in History should consider taking Honours (see page 40).
 Application for Honours work should be made before the beginning of the Third year.
 Programmes for Honours students are arranged in consultation with the Head of the Department.

-1. History of Europe.-M., W. and F. at 8.30 a.m.; M., W. and F. at 9.30 a.m.
+- 1. History of Europe since the Fall of the Roman Empire.-M., W. and F. at 8.30 a.m.; M., W. and F. at 9.30 a.m.